 Stone gathering from Makereatu was treated with particular reverence, and the process of gathering and working it required the observance of strict and complex laws of tapu, in respect to the tremendous spiritual significance of the site.
 Makereatu (translated to leave a seed) is one of the two names given.
 It is a name which signifies the joining together of the ancient Waitaha people and the Kati Mamoe people.
-Hence the name refers to the time when the seed was complete and the two people became one.
+Hence the name refers to the time when by the local Maori the seed was complete and the two people became one.

-The other name is Te Wai oTinirau (the waters of Tinirau), which identifies the site with the original creation.
-Tinirau is a proper name.
-It refers back through the Chatham Islands, Rarotonga, Samoa, Rangiriri and the sacred isles of Motutpu".
+The other name is Te Wai oTinirau (the waters of Tinirau),

+To the east of the Roman Baths area was a causeway of which identifies the site with the original creation.
+Tinirau Islands, Rarotonga, Samoa, Rangiriri and the sacred isles exhibition Secrets of the Forgotten Tapu, Marshal Seifert Gallery,

-Peter (Jimmy) Carter
+A basalt adze similar to those fashioned with Blackhead basalt

 I remember in the 1990s, a storm that lashed the coast with rain, wind and wild waves, and later while walking seeing new areas of soil strata exposed on Barneys Island at Brighton, where I lived.
 At some depth in the revealing layers of sand, ash, fish bones and shells, I found shards of basalt stone embedded in the sandy soil.
-It evidenced the native basalt stone taken from Blackhead and fashioned into implements at this very place hundreds of years before by the local Maori.
-Blackhead basalt is a hard even textured stone and with the edges of the shards naturally sharp as they flew off the mother stone, the stone chips would have formed a perfect small cutting tool for fish and sea birds.

-Where the ocean meets the black, basalt rocks of Blackhead a sublime threatening of natural violence dissuades most who venture around the shoreline.
-A gentle walk from the south along the white sandy beach suddenly ...
-The base of the hill is composed of a magturns to hard, rounded basalt boulders that demands a good eye and sure foot.
-Further out towards the point the journey become even more treacherous as the rocks turn to cliffs and the ocean crashes upon them.
-There is a point when one senses a primeval danger and the landscape is no longer serene.
+It evidenced the native basalt stone taken from Blackhead and fashioned into implements at this very place hundreds of years before seeing new areas of soil strata exposed on Barneys Island simply viewed as impenetrable and of little consequence. at Brighton, where I lived.
+At some depth in the revealing layers of sand, ash, fish bones and shells, I found shards of (The Queen's chain is a 22- yard - (20- metre) - strip at basalt stone embedded in the sandy soil.
+It evidenced the the edge of New Zealand rivers, lakes and the sea, owned native basalt stone taken from Blackhead and fashioned into by the Crown or a local authority and usually available to implements at this very place hundreds of years before by the public for recreational purposes.)
+This has meant there the local Maori.
+Blackhead basalt is a hard even textured was no protection of the spectacular rock formation on stone and with the edges of the shards naturally sharp as the seaward edge of the headland. they flew off the mother stone, the stone chips would have formed a perfect small cutting tool for fish and sea birds.
+During the 19 century, pastoral farming cleared much of Where the ocean meets the black, basalt rocks of Blackhead the cover native trees afforded the land on the north east a sublime threatening of natural violence dissuades most side of the headland leading up to Tunnel Beach and St who venture around the shoreline.
+A gentle walk from Clair, but the ruggedness of some areas meant that small the south along the white sandy beach suddenly turns to scattered remnants of native vegetation survived, particuhard, rounded basalt boulders that demands a good eye larly in the harshest places. and sure foot.
+Further out towards the point the journey become even more treacherous as the rocks turn to cliffs The well-known rambler Peter Thompson admired the and the ocean crashes upon them.
+There is a point when columns at Blackhead, although at this time it was called one senses a primeval danger and the landscape is no Green Island Peninsula. longer serene.